vica781/The_Literary_Loft_v2/README.md

 2. **Integration Testing for Checkout**
    - *Description*: As a Developer, I want to perform integration testing for the checkout process, so that I can ensure all components work together seamlessly.
    - *Acceptance Criteria*:
-     - Test covers adding items to the cart, reviewing the cart, and completing payment.
+     - Test covers adding items to the Bag, reviewing the Bag, and completing payment.
      - Edge cases such as empty carts or invalid payment data are tested.
    - *Tasks*:
      - Write integration tests for the checkout process.